pieterotte/Camo_mismatch/README.md

 # Camo_mismatch
-Data and script supporting the manuscripts on snow camouflage mismatch in northern Sweden.
+Repository for data and code for the manuscript: Otte, Pieter J., Joris P.G.M.
+Cromsigt, Christian Smit, and Tim R. Hofmeester.
+“Snow cover-related camouflage mismatch increases detection by predators.”
+Journal of Experimental Zoology Part A: Ecological and Integrative Physiology, 2024.

 **Abstract**